clowder-framework/extractors-cv/README.md

 All extractors here use **OpenCV** to extract information from images.
 You will need Python and OpenCV to be installed in your system.

+These extractors were developed and tested on Mac 64-bits.
+OpenCV pre-trainned classifiers are expected to be stored at /opt/local/share/OpenCV/haarcascades.

 ## Input
 An image file to extract information from.
 Input format must be supported by OpenCV.